Martin Offiah: Post-playing career

 In 2004, Offiah was one of the celebrities who took part in the first series of the BBC One show Strictly Come Dancing, reaching fourth place with his partner Erin Boag.
 In 2005, alongside Natasha Kaplinsky, he hosted the one-off special, Strictly African Dancing.

-In 2006 he appeared on a Reality TV special of The Weakest Link, winning £10,050 and splitting the winnings with Danniella Westbrook.
-Offiah won Celebrity come Dine With Me in 2011 which was a Rugby World Cup special.
-Offiah beat Victor Ubogo, Kieran Bracken and Gareth Chilcott.
+In 2006, he appeared on a Reality TV special of The Weakest Link, winning £10,050 and splitting the winnings with Danniella Westbrook.
+Offiah won Celebrity Come Dine With Me in 2011 which was a Rugby World Cup special.
+Offiah beat Victor Ubogo, Kyran Bracken and Gareth Chilcott.
 Offiah has also appeared on BBC quiz show Pointless, firstly with Chris Kamara in 2012, where they were eliminated in the first round, the second time in 2013 with cricketer Philip Tufnell where they won the cash prize by getting a Pointless answer in the final round.
 Offiah donated his £1,250 prize to the Joining Jack Charity.
 In 2014, he was a contestant on Splash!, and was the fourth to be eliminated from the competition.
 In 2015, he appeared with his son Tyler on Big Star's Little Star where they won £11,000 for charity.
-In 2015, Offiah took part on All Star Mr & Mrs with his partner Virginia.
+Also in 2015, Offiah took part on All Star Mr & Mrs with his partner Virginia.

 Offiah worked as a pundit for Sky Sports rugby from 2008 until 2013.
 He was a regular studio guest during the 2008 Rugby League World Cup, and presented a weekly Super League round up on Sky Sports News.
 He has worked as an agent for several rugby players including Richie Myler and Kyle Eastmond.
-Offiah has also appeared several times on the TV show A Question Of Sport.
+Offiah has also appeared several times on the TV show A Question of Sport.
 In January 2018, Offiah participated in And They're Off! in aid of Sport Relief.

 Offiah is part of the Rugby League Monument that sits outside Wembley Stadium, his bronze likeness depicting his try celebration from the 1994 Challenge Cup final.

 Since 2019, Offiah has been a brand ambassador for the electric vehicle charging infrastructure company Connected Kerb.
 His passion for electric vehicles began when he received a lift from former England rugby union player and World Cup winner Andy Gomersal in 2016.
-In December 2021, he facilitated a partnership between Connected Kerb and one of his former clubs London Broncos in which the Plough Lane outfit would wear the EV company’s logo on their kit throughout 2022.
+In December 2021, he facilitated a partnership between Connected Kerb and one of his former clubs London Broncos in which the Plough Lane outfit would wear the EV company's logo on their kit throughout 2022.

 Personal life

-Offiah has two sons, Tyler (born 29 June 2006) and Phoenix (born 24 September 2009) with his wife, model and photographer Virginia Offiah and lives in Ealing, West London.
+Offiah has two sons, including Tyler with his wife, Virginia Offiah, and lives in Ealing, West London.
 He is the uncle of professional footballer Odel Offiah.